 Dr. Billings has lectured in Europe, South Africa, and the United States, and has published in a variety of journals, including Modern Theology, Harvard Theological Review, Missiology, and International Journal of Systematic Theology, as well as periodicals such as Christianity Today, The Christian Century, and Sojourners.

-“In a time when churches are pressured to become pragmatic and self-centered in the face of many challenges, Christian theology can mediate a rich theological heritage that is deep enough to nourish the church and dynamic enough to be open to God’s ongoing work.
+“In a time when churches are pressured to become pragmatic and self-centered in the face of many challenges, Reformed theology can mediate a rich theological heritage that is deep enough to nourish the church and dynamic enough to be open to God’s ongoing work.
 For the church, the study of the Bible and theology is not just an academic exercise, but a part of a transformative encounter with the triune God who is shaping people into the image of Christ by the Spirit’s power.”